 (For further info, visit the Actors’ Warehouse website)

-Oct.
-27: Numerous downtown venues, including galleries and other arts spaces, open their doors for the monthly self-guided tour.
-Hours are 7-10 p.m.
+March 30: Numerous downtown venues, including galleries and other arts spaces, open their doors for the self-guided tour on the final Friday of each month.
+Hours are 7-10 p.m. (earlier at some venues).
 Pick up a brochure at participating venues.

 Jewel Box Concerts